GoogleCloudPlatform/php-docs-samples/spanner/README.md

       list                                 Lists commands
-      query-data                           Queries sample data from the database using SQL. query-data-timestamp                 Queries sample data from a database with a commit timestamp column. query-data-with-array                Queries sample data using SQL with an ARRAY parameter. query-data-with-array-of-struct      Queries sample data from the database with an array of struct. query-data-with-bool                 Queries sample data using SQL with a BOOL parameter. query-data-with-bytes                Queries sample data using SQL with a BYTES parameter. query-data-with-date                 Queries sample data using SQL with a DATE parameter. query-data-with-float                Queries sample data using SQL with a FLOAT64 parameter. query-data-with-index                Queries sample data from the database using SQL and an index. query-data-with-int                  Queries sample data using SQL with a INT64 parameter. query-data-with-nested-struct-field  Queries sample data from the database with a nested struct field value. query-data-with-new-column           Queries sample data from the database using SQL. query-data-with-parameter            Query DML inserted sample data using SQL with a parameter. query-data-with-string               Queries sample data using SQL with a STRING parameter. query-data-with-struct               Queries sample data from the database with a struct. query-data-with-struct-field         Queries sample data from the database with a struct field value. query-data-with-timestamp            Queries sample data using SQL with a TIMESTAMP parameter. read-data                            Reads sample data from the database. read-data-with-index                 Reads sample data from the database using an index. read-data-with-storing-index         Reads sample data from the database using an index with a storing clause.
+      query-data                           Queries sample data from the database using SQL. query-data-timestamp                 Queries sample data from a database with a commit timestamp column. query-data-with-array-parameter      Queries sample data using SQL with an ARRAY parameter. query-data-with-array-of-struct      Queries sample data from the database with an array of struct. query-data-with-bool-parameter       Queries sample data using SQL with a BOOL parameter. query-data-with-bytes-parameter      Queries sample data using SQL with a BYTES parameter. query-data-with-date-parameter       Queries sample data using SQL with a DATE parameter. query-data-with-float-parameter      Queries sample data using SQL with a FLOAT64 parameter. query-data-with-index                Queries sample data from the database using SQL and an index. query-data-with-int-parameter        Queries sample data using SQL with a INT64 parameter. query-data-with-nested-struct-field  Queries sample data from the database with a nested struct field value. query-data-with-new-column           Queries sample data from the database using SQL. query-data-with-parameter            Query DML inserted sample data using SQL with a parameter. query-data-with-string-parameter     Queries sample data using SQL with a STRING parameter. query-data-with-struct               Queries sample data from the database with a struct. query-data-with-struct-field         Queries sample data from the database with a struct field value. query-data-with-timestamp-parameter  Queries sample data using SQL with a TIMESTAMP parameter. read-data                            Reads sample data from the database. read-data-with-index                 Reads sample data from the database using an index. read-data-with-storing-index         Reads sample data from the database using an index with a storing clause.